 The Golden Triangle links the capital Delhi, with Agra and Jaipur.
 We organised our own trip through Golden Triangle Tours and flew direct to Delhi from Qatar.
 Golden Triangle Tours took care of the hotels and the driver for the trip and having breakfasted in Delhi we set off for Agra (about four or five hours).

-The Taj Mahal is almost cliché, but as the afternoon sun slowly sank lower in the sky it didn’t disappoint.
-In fact the Taj Mahal is only one of several palaces you’ll see if you visit.
+The Taj Mahal is almost a cliché, but as the afternoon sun slowly sank lower in the sky it didn’t disappoint.
+In fact the Taj Mahal is only one of several palaces you’ll see if you visit the general vicnity.
 There’s no getting away from the fact that it’s very busy, although our guide was able to show us a number of spots where the crowds were less oppressive.

 We accidentally stumbled across the site opposite on our way from Jaipur back to Delhi.
 A small reservoir of water lay in a tank deep inside an intricately constructed well, with steps laid out in an intricate geometric pattern.
 It was a stunning piece of architecture which we felt very fortunate to visit.

 Sometimes the most interesting moments on a trip come when you’re least expecting them.

 Jantar Mantar is an observatory with a huge number of buildings constructed to align with astronomical objects.

 My wife’s family claim a lineage to the Astronomer Royal who commissioned the attempt to accurately measure longitude, Nevil Maskelyne — so this visit was a must.

 It is a truly spectacular site, the umber sculptural shapes contrasting with the bright blue sky and rich green foliage that surrounds and envelops the park.

 There are a total of nineteen astronomical instruments in the park, which was completed in 1734.